Coding assistance in Visual Basic

-All ReSharper's coding assistance features available in C# are also supported in Visual Basic .NET.
+All ReSharper's coding assistance features available in C# are also supported in Visual Basic.
 You can find the detailed information on these features in the corresponding topics of the Coding assistance section.

-You can establish a custom font and color scheme, for more information, see Configure fonts and colors.
+You can establish a custom font and color scheme, for more information, refer to Configure fonts and colors.

 Default syntax highlighting:

 Code Completion features help you write code faster by providing a set of items to complete based on surrounding context.
-For more information, see Code completion (IntelliSense).
+For more information, refer to Code completion (IntelliSense).

 Three Code Completion features are available in Visual Basic: